 - Take a paper towel or toilet paper tube and cut slits in the end.
 Fold the flaps of one end in.
 Cut small holes slightly bigger than your cat’s kibble or favorite crunchy treats.
 Fill the tube with a snack for your cat and fold then end in.
 Set it on a hard surface to let your cat push it around until the treats fall out.

-- Take a cardboard box or large paper bag.
-Fill it loosely with news paper or butcher paper that is crinkled up.
+- Take a cardboard box or large paper bag (just snip any handles to keep your cat safe).
+Fill it loosely with crinkled newspaper or butcher paper.
 Toss in a handful of your cat’s favorite treats or kibble.

 - Find some small dishes or shot glasses (or get yourself these colorful cat face pinch bowls) and fill them each with a small amount of kibble or treats.
 If you place them in easy to find locations, wet food or Churu is also an option.
-Place them in different hiding spots so your cat has to forage for them.
+Place them in different hiding spots so your cat gets to forage for their snacks.

 Make A Water Game

-If your cat enjoys playing with water (like my sweet Poutine, who often is found playing with his water fountain, does) you can create water based enrichment for your cat.
-You may want to set them up in a sink or bathtub so cat your cat can’t get water all over the place.
+If your cat enjoys playing with water (like my sweet Poutine, who often is found playing with his water fountain) you can create water based enrichment for your cat.
+Set them up in a sink or bathtub to reduce the splish splash of your cat’s playtime from turning into a mess for you to clean.

 For this activity, you’ll need the following: